elysiajs/elysia/README.md

 Congrats!
 You have just create a new web server in KingWorld 🎉🎉

 ## Routing
-Common HTTP Method has a built-in method for a convenient usage:
+Common HTTP methods have a built-in methods for convenient usage:
 ```typescript
 app.get("/hi", () => "Hi")
     .post("/hi", () => "From Post")